-Beijing-based commodity market information provider JLC Network Technology Co. on Thursday (13 August) shared its JLC China Bunker monthly report for July with Manifold Times through an exclusive arrangement:
+Beijing-based commodity market information provider JLC Network Technology Co. recently shared its JLC China Bunker monthly report for May 2021 with Manifold Times through an exclusive arrangement:

 Bunker Fuel Demand

 China’s bonded bunker fuel sales dropped slightly to 1.54 mln mt in July, JLC data showed.
 The local government at Zhoushan prohibited the bonded bunkering operation at night amid the big events of CPC, which directly drove down the bunkering sales.
 The bunkering volume at some ports was limited by typhoon and heavy rain in late July.
 What’s more, the resurgence of Covid-19 cases at some regions resulted in stricter control measures.
 Chimbusco and Sinopec sold about 630,000 mt and 650,000 mt of bonded bunker fuel, respectively.
 Bonded bunker fuel sales were about 80,000 mt for SinoBunker and 20,000 mt for China ChangJiang Bunker (Sinopec).
 New enterprises in the China (Zhejiang) Pilot Free Trade Zone sold 158,000 mt.

 China’s bonded bunker fuel exports in June 2021 were 1.76 million mt, up by 7.97% month on month, according to GAC data.
 The bunkering demand at southern ports declined amid the resurgence of Covid-19 and the supply from refiners was stable.
 China exported 1.66 million mt of heavy bunker fuel and 101,000 mt of light bunker fuel in June.